SalomePlatform/adao/doc/en/ref_algorithm_MeasurementsOptimalPositioningTask.rst

 Interpolation Method (EIM [Barrault04]_) or Discrete Empirical Interpolation Method (DEIM [Chaturantabut10]_) is used, which establishes a reduced model of type Reduced Order Model (ROM), with (variant "*lcEIM*" or "*lcDEIM*") or without (variant "*EIM*" or "*DEIM*") positioning constraints.
+Technically, these methods build an approximation of the :math:`\mathbf{y}` state in a reduced-dimensional space, using a set of special interpolation points to optimally represent the global behavior of the :math:`\mathbf{y}` field.
 For performance, we recommend using the variant "*lcEIM*" or "*EIM*" when the dimension of the full fields space is large.

 There are two ways to use this algorithm: